amayadiaz/python-bases/README.md

-# python-for-beginners
+# Python for Beginners

-Repository for define the bases of Python with the book 'Python para Principiantes' by Eugenia Bahit.
+Bases of Python Programming Language